stanford-rc/globus.stanford.edu/client/install.md

 directory, _except_ for the `X` directory, which will be kept read-only.

 That's it!
 You now have Globus Connect Personal fully configured.
-You can now make transfers from—and, if your allowed write access, _to_—your endpoint!
+You can now make transfers from—and, if your allowed write access, _to_—your collection!

-If you would like to share files from your endpoint with other people, you should now proceed to [enable Globus Plus]({{ "client/plus.html" | relative_url }}).
+If you would like to share files from your collection with other people, you should now proceed to [enable Globus Plus]({{ "client/plus.html" | relative_url }}).